microsoft/promptflow/docs/how-to-guides/develop-a-prompty/index.md

 ### Prompty specification
 The prompty asset is a markdown file with a modified front matter.
 The front matter is in yaml format that contains a number of metadata fields which defines model configuration and expected inputs of the prompty.
+And the following content is the prompt template in jinja2 format.

 Fields in the front matter: